5 Solutions if Text From iPad to Android Is Not Working

 If you continue to have problems with Message Forwarding, or you’re still unable to send messages to non-Apple devices, you may want to consider moving to a different messaging service.

 While this doesn’t fully count as a solution, virtually everyone can be contacted through an alternative messaging service these days.
-Whether it’s Facebook Messenger, WeChat, Instagram or SnapChat, you’re more than likely able to send a message to the person you want to contact, if they want to talk to you, that is.
+Whether it’s Facebook Messenger, WeChat, Instagram, or SnapChat, you’re more than likely able to send a message to the person you want to contact, if they want to talk to you, that is.

 Of course, maybe it’s time to convince your friends to join the Blue Bubble club.
 You may also want to know how to fix an iPad Pro that won’t turn on.